security-notes/infobyte-faraday-wiki/Comments.md

 ## Usage

-Go into the vulnerability preview (by clicking in the name of the vulnerability).
+* Go into the vulnerability preview (by clicking in the name of the vulnerability).
 Then click on **Comments** tab:

 ![](https://raw.githubusercontent.com/wiki/infobyte/faraday/images/comments/comments_tab.png)

-Write the comment you want to add and mention other users by adding the "@" symbol before the user's name:
+* Write the comment you want to add and mention other users by adding the "@" symbol before the user's name:

 ![](https://raw.githubusercontent.com/wiki/infobyte/faraday/images/comments/writing_comment.png)

-Add the comment by click in **Comment**:
+* Add the comment by click in **Comment**:

 ![](https://raw.githubusercontent.com/wiki/infobyte/faraday/images/comments/adding_comment.png)

-Once you have added the comment, the user that you mentioned, will received a notification on its workspace:
+* Once you have added the comment, the user that you mentioned, will receive a notification on its workspace:

 ![](https://raw.githubusercontent.com/wiki/infobyte/faraday/images/comments/comment_notification.png)